mozilla-iam/auth0-scripts/README.md

 ### ldap2s3
 Uploads LDAP user profile data to an S3 bucket This allows easy access to user profiles in AWS, for example, for CIS.

+### clearpass_disable_accounts.py
+Automatically deletes users in Clearpass API (wifi) if they are disabled in LDAP or not part of the right group.